spdk/spdk/doc/bdev.md

 # Passthru {#bdev_config_passthru}

-The SPDK Passthru virtual block device module serves as an example of how to write a virutal block device module.
+The SPDK Passthru virtual block device module serves as an example of how to write a virtual block device module.
 It implements the required functionality of a vbdev module and demonstrates some other basic features such as the use of per I/O context.

 Example commands